Toronto my home

 There seems to be no shortage of festivals in Toronto throughout the year.
 From annual staples to seasonal specialties, there is something to celebrate almost every weekend.
 From things like jazz festivals, multi-cultural celebrations, drink and food festivals, marathons, concerts, parades and various block parties, the hardest part is deciding where to go.

 In addition, if you’re here for New Year’s or Canada Day, you can celebrate with the masses at many popular Toronto venues.
 The top 50 summer festivals in Toronto for 2017 article will give an idea of summer events happening this year.

 Notable public spaces

 Whatever the occasion, there are number of places in the city for crowds to gather and celebrate.
 They have become as iconic as the city itself and allow people to come together.

 This is probably one of the most interesting places that has experienced a dramatic change over the years.
-I must admit that I remember it as a sleepy spot that didn’t really offer any excitement or a reason for going there.
-Fast forward couple of decades and today’s Dundas Square looks more like a mini Times Square with flashy billoards, restaurants and crowds.
+I must admit, I remember it as a sleepy spot that didn’t really offer any excitement or a reason for going there.
+Fast forward couple of decades and today’s Dundas Square looks more like a mini Times Square with flashy billboards, restaurants and crowds.
 Here you will find a place for concerts, festivals, celebrations and when the times call for it, a spot for watching major events (mostly sports related).

 Nathan Phillips Square